Rudie van Vuuren: 2003 ICC Cricket World Cup

 He played a crucial role in Namibia's qualification to the 2003 Cricket World Cup with his impressive bowling performances during the 2001 ICC Trophy where saw Namibia enjoyed 10 consecutive wins on the trot before losing to the Netherlands on the final ball of the 2001 ICC Trophy Final.
-He was the pick of the bowlers for Nambia in their final against Netherlands with 3/35 despite Netherlands managed to chase 196 on the final ball of the match.
+He was the pick of the bowlers for Namibia in their final against Netherlands with 3/35 despite Netherlands managed to chase 196 on the final ball of the match.
 He ended the 2001 ICC Trophy as the leading wicket taker for Namibia with 13 scalps.

 He was included in the Namibian national squad for the 2003 Cricket World Cup which also marked Namibia's maiden appearance in the Cricket World Cup.
 He made his One Day International (ODI) debut on 16 February 2003 against Pakistan at the 2003 ICC Cricket World Cup and it also marked his first World Cup match.
 He bowled the full quota of ten overs on his ODI and World Cup debut match against Pakistan conceding 47 runs without taking a wicket.
 He was the second joint top scorer for Namibia with 14 runs in their run chase of 256 as Namibia crumbled to just 84 runs on the board, resulting in a massive 171 run defeat.